Electrician Gloves

 These few glove tips will help you make the best choice in electrician gloves;

 • Categories – Most electrical safety gloves are categorized by the electrical voltage levels they can protect against.
 They have also been categorized into ozone-resistant types, which means that the rubber withstands wear and tear and will not crack or is non-ozone-resistant.
 Type 1 is non-ozone resistant, and Type 2 is ozone resistant.
 Leather protectors are always advised to be worn with rubber-insulating gloves, as they also protect against cuts, abrasions, and punctures.
+Understanding these categories will help you choose the right gloves for your specific electrical work.

 • Regular Inspection – Electrician gloves need to be inspected regularly for damage, wear, and tear, and they should be replaced immediately when worn or damaged.
+Regular inspection is a crucial part of maintaining the safety and effectiveness of your gloves, ensuring that they continue to provide the necessary protection during your electrical work.

 Features of a Good Electrician Glove